 The company's ultimate parent undertaking and controlling entity is The Goldman Sachs Group, Inc. (Group Inc.).
 Group Inc. is a bank holding company and a financial holding company regulated by the Board of Governors of the Federal Reserve System.
-Group Inc., together with its consolidated subsidiaries (GS Group affiliates), form "GS Group".
+In relation to the company, "GS Group affiliate" means Group Inc. or any of its subsidiaries.
+Group Inc., together with its consolidated subsidiaries, form "GS Group".
 GS Group is a leading global financial institution that delivers a broad range of financial services across investment banking, securities, investment management and consumer banking to a large and diversified client base that includes corporations, financial institutions, governments and individuals.
 The debt securities issued by the company are fully and unconditionally guaranteed by Group Inc. The company's results prepared under United States Generally Accepted Accounting Principles (U.S. GAAP) are included in the consolidated financial statements of GS Group.

 References to "the financial statements" are to the directors' report and audited financial statements as presented in Part II of this annual report.
-All references to 2020 and 2019 refer to the years ended, or the dates, as the context requires, December 31, 2020 and December 31, 2019, respectively.
+All references to 2021 and 2020 refer to the years ended, or the dates, as the context requires, December 31, 2021 and December 31, 2020, respectively.